jaleesr/BITFAM/Readme.md

     ## [1] "Sox17"   "Cspp1"   "Arfgef1" "Sulf1"   "Ncoa2"

 By default, BITFAM will choose the transcription factors that are in the most variable expressed genes to learn.
-But the users are also allowed
-<<<<<<< HEAD
-to add transcription factors that they are interested in.
+But the users are also allowed to add transcription factors that they are interested in.
 If the users have their own scATAC-seq data which could be a supplemental filters to select the protential target genes, they can input the preprocessed Seurat object of scATAC-seq data wiht the augment scATAC_obj.
 Please note that these two functions are still under developing and testing.
 We highly recommend the users to try the default setting and contact us if you meet any problems.
 =======
 to add transcription factors that they are interested in.
 >>>>>>> fdf505af8a14b45fa5ebe39de8760cc1e5c37561